richardgourley/richardgourley/README.md

 - I'm currently working with PowerBI, SQL Server, Python, Pandas and Jupyter Notebooks for an ecommerce company.
 - I derive insights and produce reports via an ETL process with Pandas into a SQL Server database, followed by modeling and visualizations in PowerBI.
-- I frequently work with Python Django and PHP.
-I have also built enterprise web applications with PHP, C#/.NET and Javascript.
 - I currently manage, maintain and develop the online store of the ecommerce company.
+- I frequently work with Python Django.
+I sometimes work with PHP.
+I have also built enterprise web applications with C#/.NET and Javascript.

 - 🌱 I’m currently learning Azure Synapse Analytics and how to query data lakes with SQL pools and Apache PySpark.